flosskosova/foss4g-2023/content/register/register.es.md

 {{< pricing >}}

+You can check our [Frequently Asked Questions about registration](https://registration.2021.foss4g.org/OSGeo/FOSS4G/faq/).

 - **Local Price Fee**: this ticket is for people who live in Argentina only, it requires a Passport or ID for the registration at the venue.

 - **Regional Price Fee**: this ticket is for people who live in Latin America, it requires a Passport or ID for the registration at the venue.